syedfarheenqadri-898/customer-churn-prediction/README.md

 ## Overview

 This project focuses on predicting customer churn in the telecommunications industry using machine learning techniques.
-The project includes data cleaning, preprocessing, exploratory data analysis, statistical analysis, feature engineering, model development, evaluation, and business recommendations.
+The project covers data cleaning, preprocessing, exploratory data analysis, statistical analysis, feature engineering, model development, evaluation, and business recommendations.

-The project was completed as part of the IDRA Summer Training Program in Data Science and AI.
+This project was completed as part of the IDRA Summer Training Program in Data Science and AI.

 ## Objective

-The main objective of this project is to identify factors associated with customer churn and develop a machine learning model that can predict customers who are likely to churn.
+The main objective of this project is to identify factors associated with customer churn and develop a machine learning model to predict customers who are likely to churn.

 ## Dataset

 The project uses the Telco Customer Churn dataset provided as part of the IDRA Summer Training Program.

-- Records: 7,043
+- **Records:** 7,043
-- Variables: 20
+- **Variables:** 20
-- Target variable: Churn
+- **Target Variable:** Churn

-The dataset file is not included in this repository.
-Place the IDRA-provided `Telco-Customer-Churn.csv` file in the project directory before running the notebook.
+The dataset is not included in this repository.
+The IDRA-provided `Telco-Customer-Churn.csv` file is required to run the notebook.

 ## Project Workflow